rivaisali/ruby-api/README.md

 ...
 ```

-#### Enable debug output (optional)
+#### (Optional) Enable debug output

-If you want to see header response data and response codes for each API call enable it in the settings:
+If you want to see header response data and response codes for each API call, enable it in the settings:

 ```yml
 # config/settings.yml